birdnet-team/birdnet/README.md

 - **Source Code**: The source code for this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 - **Models**: The models used in this project are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Please ensure you review and adhere to the specific license terms provided with each model.
-Note that usage for educational and teaching purposes is free of charge.
+Note that educational and research purposes are considered non-commercial use cases.

 ## Citation